deepmalviy/deepmalviy/README.md

 ### 🌱 I’m Currently Learning
 I believe in continuous learning and staying updated with the latest technologies.
 Here’s what I’m currently diving into:
-- **Advanced Cybersecurity Analytics**: Enhancing my skills in threat detection and log parsing.
+- **Advanced Analytics and Agentic AI**:  Exploring new frontiers in autonomous data analysis and AI agents.
 - **Cloud Computing**: Expanding my expertise in AWS and Azure services.
 - **Machine Learning**: Exploring ensemble models, time series forecasting, and optimization techniques.
 - **Big Data Tools**: Hands-on learning with Spark, Hive, and HDFS for large-scale data processing.